Terrified of Life

 But something in me, thankfully, didn’t give up.
-You could call me a stubborn bitch!
+You could call me a stubborn cow!

 One way or another, I was determined to dig my way out… even if I wasn’t sure what I was doing at the time, I was not and am not a quitter.

 At 29, I was looking for peace, love and contentment and had my first Reiki initiation, which complemented my exploration into Buddhism and Yoga.
-These powerful experiences prompted me to study Applied Kinesiology, aromatherapy and remedial massage, join a healers’ circle and attend yoga retreats.
+These powerful experiences prompted me to study Applied Kinesiology, Aromatherapy, and Remedial Massage, join a healers’ circle, learn yoga and attend regular yoga retreats.

-I went through the “New age, self development” motion that promised a brand new life.
-And ticked (almost) everything that’s to be done off that list.
+I went through the “New age, self-development” era that promised a brand new life.
+And ticked (almost) everything that was to be done off that list.

 Yet I still felt like shit.